 A virtual private network, VPN for short, is a private network system that was and still is used primarily by companies to protect their outgoing and incoming Internet traffic.
 In essence, these companies use VPN as a tool to protect their privacy as well as to shield their sensitive data from potential online hazards.
 In the past few years, the use of VPN has also risen in households due to VPN’s capability of adding an extra layer of online security.
 But that is not the only reason casual Internet users are using VPN.
 VPN also allows you to bypass geographic restrictions and access geo-restricted websites and streaming channels that would usually be geoblocked in your territory.
 I will discuss this part in detail in this article.

-What is VPN?
+What is a VPN?
 Protect Online Privacy Bypass Regional Restrictions

-What is VPN?
+What is a VPN?
 How Does It Protect Online Privacy?

 You have probably seen the term VPN while configuring your iPhone’s or Android’s network settings.
 When you connect to a VPN server, your Internet connection is encrypted.
 Your real IP address is masked and changed.
 Thus, protecting your privacy against government agencies, hackers, or other prying eyes who wish to eavesdrop on your online activity.